 How do I include healthy fat in my diet?

-- Cook and bake with liquid oils, such as olive, canola, or vegetable oil, instead of using solid fats such as butter, lard, shortening, coconut or palm oil.
+- Cook and bake with liquid oils, such as olive, canola, or vegetable oil.
+Use less solid fats such as butter, lard, shortening, coconut or palm oil

 - Cook and bake from scratch using healthy fats more often than buying packaged, ready-made meals, snacks and desserts.
-Many packaged products that are low in saturated and trans fat are also high in sugar, refined grains, and sodium.
+Many packaged products that are low in unhealthy saturated and trans fat are still high in sugar, refined grains and sodium

 - Serve healthy fats at the table

 - Drizzle olive, nut or seed oils over vegetables instead of using butter

-- Use non-hydrogenated margarine or peanut, nut or seed butters as spreads instead of butter or cream cheese.
+- Use non-hydrogenated margarine or natural peanut, nut or seed butters as spreads instead of butter or cream cheese

-- Use oil-based salad dressings instead of cream, egg, mayonnaise, or cheese-based dressings.
+- Use oil or yogurt-based salad dressings instead of cream or cheese-based dressings

-- Choose yogurt, fruit, popcorn drizzled with oil, and nuts and seeds for snacks and desserts instead of ready-made pastries, cakes, doughnuts, ice cream, and fried salty snacks.
+- Choose yogurt, fruit, popcorn drizzled with oil, and unsalted nuts and seeds for snacks and desserts.
+Consume less ready-made pastries, cakes, doughnuts, ice cream and fried salty snacks

 - Use more vegetables and smaller amounts of meat and cheese when making mixed dishes such as pizza, lasagna, tacos or spaghetti